laguirresalazar/laguirresalazar.github.io/_pages/research.md

 author_profile: true
 ---

-I am interested in Reflective Practices in Teaching and Learning Mathematics, Pattern formation in the Calculus of Variations and PDEs both theoretically and computationally.
+I am interested in Pattern Formation in the Calculus of Variations and PDEs both theoretically and computationally, and in Reflective Practices in the Teaching and Learning Mathematics at the tertiary level.